 If your site’s traffic is down, plenty of questions arise.
 A consistent or sudden drop in site traffic happens to almost every site, giving site owners plenty of sleepless nights.

 This decline can signal how to react quickly with the appropriate measures.
 In the same way, it’s also something organic which will eventually right itself.
 Either way, you should know what’s going on and take appropriate precautions early on.

 The good news is that plenty of data will help you sort out all the reasons for the drop.
 Fortunately, most of these are very much within your control.

-We recommend using high-contrast color combinations and sans serif fonts for the best results.
-For the font size, choose larger fonts to give users a better experience whether they’re using the desktop or use a mobile device.
+We recommend using high-contrast color combinations and sans-serif fonts for the best results.
+For the font size, choose larger fonts to give users a better experience whether they’re using a desktop or use a mobile device.

 According to KISSmetrics reports, load times significantly affect site performance.

 Here are some key statistics: 47% of site visitors expect a site to load within two seconds or less.